 Dr. Rubana Huq, President of the Bangladesh Garment Manufacturers and Exporters Association, has released a video asking brands to be good partners and pay for the orders they had already placed.
 Factories have already fronted the material cost and in many cases the labor has already been done.
 Garment factories operate with razor thin margins and desperately need the liquidity to pay makers.
 Or else, Dr. Haq warns, 4.1 million makers will literally go hungry and be out on the streets in Bangladesh.

-In a recent white paper, “Who Will Bail Out the Workers That Make Our Clothes?“, co-authored by Scott Nova of the Worker Rights Consortium and Ineke Zeldenrust at Clean Clothes Campaign, this Dr. Haq’s sentiment is also present.
+In a recent white paper, “Who Will Bail Out the Workers That Make Our Clothes?“, co-authored by Scott Nova of the Worker Rights Consortium and Ineke Zeldenrust at Clean Clothes Campaign, Dr. Haq’s sentiment is also present.
 “Wealthy countries are about to mobilize trillions of dollars to stanch the domestic economic damage from Covid-19.
 If international financial commitments can be secured that are equivalent to a tiny fraction of those amounts, this will be enough to provide vital assistance across manufacturing supply chains — keeping tens of millions of workers, hundreds of millions of their family members, and tens of thousands of businesses afloat.”

 The makers of our clothes are especially vulnerable being in countries without developed infrastructure and healthcare.
 According to Quartz, South Asian garment makers will be hit the hardest.
 “These workers live hand-to-mouth and they are panicked because they have heard that orders are being canceled,” says Kalpona Akter, founder of the Bangladesh Centre for Worker Solidarity.
 Akter told Vogue Business, “From [Bangladesh], we can see the huge lines in front of [Western] supermarkets.
 People are buying and stocking up on food.
 People in production countries, like ours, don’t have the kind of money or savings to stock up on food.”

 HERproject a collaborative initiative whose mission is to “unlock the full potential of women working in global supply chains through workplace-based interventions on health, financial inclusion, and gender equality” is partnered with over 45 companies, including J. Crew, Levi Strauss & Co., Ralph Lauren, L. Brands, Inc., and Columbia.
 How will these brands, whose leaders have publicly pledged to the health and wellbeing of the women who make their products, rise up to the challenge posed by this pandemic?
 How will all brands, most of which have garnered decades of profit through the labor provided in these apparel factories step up to help when the time is most dire?
+Will they support and contribute to a relief fund for garment makers?

 In this time of uncertainty and economic unease, we hope brands and retailers will not forget about the makers whose labor, for decades, has led to brand profits and supply.
 We cannot abandon these makers when they need us most.

-Remake, Worker Rights Consortium, and Clean Clothes Campaign are calling for an Emergency COVID-19 Fund to be set up for garment makers with support from multilateral agencies, local governments, and brands.
+Remake is calling for an Emergency COVID-19 Fund to be set up for garment makers with support from multilateral agencies, local governments, and brands.
 We urgently ask fashion brands to step-up to aid garment makers as the coronavirus wreaks havoc on both their health and livelihoods.

 At a minimum we ask brands to honor the orders they have already placed, to give factories some relief, and to ensure that makers are paid some months of salary.
 Join us by asking brands how they are supporting the women that bring their products to life during this pandemic and economic slowdown.